Under Maintenance

 Stipe Miocic

 Forecasting Jones’ future is slightly easier since we already know his next fight will be against Stipe Miocic.
 That will not be an easy fight.
 Miocic is a solid wrestler and could fight off some of the wrestling that Jones can offer.
-Plus, he is a great boxer that could cause Jones problems on the feet.
+Plus, he is a great boxer who could cause Jones problems on the feet.
 Maybe that is why Miocic is so confident that he can defeat Jones.
 With that being said, it is incredibly difficult to say that Miocic can dethrone Jones after his performance against Gane.

 Francis Ngannou